 Find addresses and convert them to the modern equivalents, if necessary.
 Check the Assessor's website to find the PIN.
-Take the PIN, and legal description, if you have it, to the Tract Department in the Recorder of Deeds office.
+Take the PIN, and legal description, if you have it, to the Tract Department.
 Ask for help to locate the tract book page and have it copied.
 If there are any documents of interest listed, arrange to view them (they're on microfiche) and take notes; copying them is very expensive.
 If you can't do the research yourself, hire someone.
-The Recorder of Deeds office does not take research requests.
+The Recordings Division does not take research requests.

 Look for records that asked for that inforation—census records, 1880-1940, city directories, birth and death records, draft registration cards, and newspapers, for example.

 Some.
 Check Index to the American Contractor's Chicago Building Permit Column, 1898-1912 for more information.

 The site author has corresponded with people who research early Chicago homes but moved from the area before having a chance to learn the process first-hand.
 Check with the Cook County Clerk's Recordings Department for advice.